Do you ever feel tired, but you’re not quite ready to fall asleep the moment your body hits the mattress?

 Showers hotter than this temperature will increase your body heat enough to trigger the part of your brain that helps you feel energized, and as a result keeping up later than you’d like.

 A Clean Sleep Space for Better Rest

-Proper hygiene is another important part of a healthy sleep regiment.
+Proper hygiene is another important part of a healthy sleep regimen.
 A bedtime shower prior to bed means you’ll be keeping your sheets cleaner for a longer period of time, which prevents dust and other allergens from intruding on your bed.

-Especially when it’s hot outside in the summer months, your body is exposed to more dust, dirt, bugs and sweat.
+Especially when it’s hot outside in the summer months, your body is exposed to more dust, dirt, bugs, and sweat.
 Be sure to toss your bedding in the washer on a regular basis to reduce these unwanted guests from resting in your bed.